finsberg/rsync/README.md

 ## How can I automate this processs?

-First of all, if the directory don't change you can put the commands for synching file to and from the server in a bash script, e.g create a file called `synch.sh` and put the following lines in it,
+First of all, if the directory don't change you can put the commands for syncing file to and from the server in a bash script, e.g create a file called `sync.sh` and put the following lines in it,
 ```bash
 #!/bin/bash
 OPTIONS="-avzhe ssh"